FAQ

 When will the next Annual General Meeting take place?

-When is the record date in 2023?
+When is the record date in 2024?

 The record date does not result in a blocking period during which it is not allowed to sell shares.
 Even in the event of full or partial disposal of the shareholding following the record date, only the shares owned by the shareholder on the record date will be relevant for participation in the Annual General Meeting and the scope of voting rights, i.e. disposal of shares after the record date will not affect entitlement to participate in the Annual General Meeting and the scope of voting rights.
 This also applies if (additional) shares are purchased after the record date.
 Persons who do not own any shares on the record date, and become shareholders only after the record date, are not entitled to participate in the Annual General Meeting and to exercise voting rights.
-The record date does not constitute a date of relevance to the entitlement to dividends.

 Can every shareholder attend the Annual General Meeting?